 We find most people are surprised to discover that not only does Medicare or Medi-Cal not pay for care, but that private pay costs are significantly higher than expected.
 Families often feel the costs are out of reach and become discouraged.
 As experts in this field, we can provide families with information on ways to potentially meet those costs and obtain the care that is needed, whether that be in a memory care facility or at their own homes.

 In a nutshell, Medicare is a government program providing senior health care insurance, as well as nursing home payments for rehab purposes after a hospitalization.
 It is not designed to pay for long term care.

 Medicaid is another government program that is overseen by each state individually and referred to by different names in each state.
 In California, it is referred to as “Medi-Cal.”
 Medi-Cal is only available to those on a very low income, and though it does pay for some long-term care outside of a nursing home, it is most often used for long-term care in a nursing home (“Skilled Nursing Facility”).
-There are an extremely limited amount of assisted living and memory care settings that accept Medi-Cal, and therefore, this is not be the primary way that families should expect to pay for a long-term care setting outside of a nursing home.
+There are an extremely limited amount of assisted living and memory care settings that accept Medi-Cal, and therefore, this is not usually the primary way that families should expect to pay for a long-term care setting outside of a nursing home.
 That being said, you can learn more about Medi-Cal here: https://www.iehp.org/en/members/medical.